-Social media used to silence the debate on women’s civil rights - The Post Millennial
+Social media used to silence the debate on women’s civil rights

 The judge even referred to Scottow’s actions as “misgendering” which is chilling given that Hayden is male and misgendering is as much of a fiction as is gender.
 Additionally, Scottow was reprimanded for using the Twitter handle “Mandy McGirlDick.”
 Scottow must pay a victim surcharge of £21 plus £1000 costs and she was given a conditional discharge for two years which will effect her ability to gain future employment as a forensic psychologist.
 Scottow appealed the ruling.

 The second case which was decided the same day was the civil suit of Harry Miller v.
 The College of Policing and the Chief Constable of Humberside.
-Miller pursued this casue after he was contacted by Humberside Police in January 2019 following a complaint about his having allegedly posted “transphobic tweets.”
+Miller pursued this cause after he was contacted by Humberside Police in January 2019 following a complaint about his having allegedly posted “transphobic tweets.”
 Harry Miller, a 55-year-old former police officer, was told that he had not committed a crime but that his tweets were being recorded as a “hate incident.”

 Previous to this police visit, Miller was involved in some of the discussions around the reform of the Gender Recognition Act 2004 on Twitter, where he posted a number of tweets between November 2018 and January 2019 about the transgender issues at the heart of this debate.
 The tweet for which Miller was accused of transphobia was: “I was assigned mammal at birth, but my orientation is fish.
 Don’t mis-species me.”